 On the other hand, a traditional method of cooking gellur is just by boiling them.
 Not as tasty.

 This is boiled and cured in lactic acid.
-It's basically blubber and it used to be one of Iceland's main delicacies, although you'd be hard pressed to find anyone that eats it today.
+It's basically blubber and it used to be one of Iceland's main delicacies, although you'd be hard-pressed to find anyone that eats it today.

-To be honest, I'd never heard of it before writing this article, assuming it's not common at all anymore (and by the sound of it, I'm not surprised!)
+To be honest, I'd never heard of it before writing this article, assuming it's not common at all anymore (and by the sound of it, I'm not surprised)!

 (Photo credit: The cooking frog blog)

-Puffin can both be boiled in milk sauce or smoked.
-Personally I've only ever tried smoked puffin and it's a proper delicacy, found in restaurants all over the country.
+Personally, I've only ever tried smoked puffin and it's a proper delicacy, found in restaurants all over the country.